 Page

 Foreword 3

 1. Introduction 3

 2. About Fulbourn 4

 3. Community Input 5

 4. Character Areas 6

-5. A close relationship with the countryside 8
+se relationship with the countryside 8

 6. A legacy of majestic trees 10

 7. Attractive and safe village streets 11

-8. An improved High Street at the heart of the village 12
+igh Street at the heart of the village 12

-9 Appropriate change to enhance the existing village 13
+inge to enhance the existing village 13

-10. Integrating larger developments within the village 14
+ger developments within the village 14

-11 Appropriate scale, materials and details 17
+ate design approaches for Fulbourn 17

-12 Development that is inappropriate for Fulbourn 18
+ate design approaches for Fulbourn 18

 Credits and copyright information 19